-These days, renders tend to dominate the portfolios of contemporary architectural studios around the world, backed up by the traditional tripartite of plans, sections, and elevations.
+These days, renderings tend to dominate the portfolios of contemporary architectural studios around the world, backed up by the traditional tripartite of plans, sections and elevations.
 Given the advancement of rendering software, graphics cards, and processing power, it is, perhaps, unsurprising that these computer-generated images are now a priority as architects attempt to convince their clients with carefully selected perspectives that show a proposal at its best.
-However, Li Hu of OPEN Architecture utilizes a very different style of drawing: one that communicates scale, form, and the relationship between buildings with a crisp, clean clarity.
+However, Li Hu of OPEN Architecture utilizes a very different style of drawing: one that communicates scale, form and the relationship between buildings with a crisp, clean clarity.

 “I want to go back to Chinese landscape painting,” says Li, reflecting on the firm’s distinctive array of parallel perspectives and axonometric drawings.
 “Without all the single perspectives, it establishes multiple relationships between every object; you see the mountains, the trees, the foreground, the background, the people, and the buildings.
 You look at any of the master drawings of the Song dynasty that use this sense of relationship, it’s a flattened way of looking at things.”

 To create these drawings, Li uses the lesser-known modeling program FormZ, which allows more options for creating parallel perspectives than many of the more widely used applications.
 The resulting line drawings offer a new way to consume OPEN Architecture’s design concepts and are the standout feature in a new monograph by the firm entitled ‘OPEN ReAction.’
 Here, we take seven of the most characterful projects from the firm that show how these idiosyncratic drawings help take Li Hu’s visions from concept to construction: